dillpixel/fitbit-asap/README.md

 }
 ```
 ## API
-### `asap.send(message, options)`
+#### `asap.send(message, options)`
 Queues a message to be sent to the peer.
 ##### `message` **any**
 The message to be sent to the peer.
 This can be any data type.
 ##### `options` **object**
 Options for how this message should be handled.
 Currently, only `timeout` is supported.
 ##### `options.timeout` **integer**
 The maximum amount of time a message can remain in the queue.
-Time is specified in milliseconds.
-The default is 2592000000 (30 days).
+Time is specified in milliseconds and the default is 2592000000 (30 days).
-### `asap.onmessage` **function**
+#### `asap.onmessage = message => { ... }`
 Called when a message is received from the peer.
-This function accepts a single parameter containing the message, which will have the same data type it had when it was passed into the `send` function.
+The function assigned to `asap.onmessage` accepts a single parameter containing the message, which will have the same data type it had when it was passed into the `send` function.